alexellis/funker-dispatch/README.md

 ![](https://raw.githubusercontent.com/alexellis/funker-dispatch/master/alexa-funker.png)

 Alexa custom skill invokes our HTTP dispatcher, which uses an attachable swarm network and name resolution to lookup a matching Docker service by name.
 The funker-node library is then used to dispatch the request and collect the response which is returned to AWS.
 Alexa will then speak out the response.

+Functions are written to implement a simple TCP socket on port 9999.
+The original concept for the functions was put together by [Ben F / Justin Cormack](https://github.com/bfirsh/serverless-docker) from the Docker team.

+The code is written in Node.js which is cross-platform.
+The Dockerfiles provided have a base image designed for ARM/Raspberry Pi because I'm running this experiment on my [Raspberry Pi 2 Swarm](https://github.com/alexellis/docker-arm/).

+> To build the Docker images for 64-bit just change the base image to a 64-bit Node image.

 Example of funker handler function in Node.js